-- Default Account The account that is configured by default in the run templates and run plans.
-If the main account is for file transfers, enable the Default Account checkbox.
-You can change the default account later when you use the run plan template wizard, or the Upload to IR link. - Get Versions Select an available version of the software.
+- Default The account that is configured by default in the run templates and Planned Runs.
+If the main account is for file transfers, enable the Default checkbox.
+You can change the default account later when you set up a Planned Run template, or through the Upload to IR menu on the completed run report. - Get Versions Select an available version of the software.

-Note: This option is available if multiple versions of Ion Reporter^{TM} Software are available and multiple accounts are configured.
+Note: This option is available if multiple versions of Ion Reporter[TM] Software are available and multiple accounts are configured.